Tantalum73/Go-APNS/README.md

 ### Tests

-_Where are all your tests?_ I am working on it.
+_Where are all your tests?_ Coming soon, I am working on it.

+## Related

+I wrote some words about this project in my [blog](https://anerma.de/blog/open-source-project-go-apns).
+Any feedback is much appreaciated.
+I am [@Klaarname on Twitter](https://twitter.com/klaarname) and would love to hear from you :)

 ## License